This article was updated on 8/10/18.

-The pizza Margherita is something of a minimalist pizza pie.
+The pizza Margherita is something of a minimalist pizza pie (in my opinion).
 That doesn’t mean you can’t tweak it by adding anything that floats your boat.
 Word has it that in June of 1889 Neapolitan pizzamaker Raffaele Esposito created it to honor the Queen consort of Italy, Margherita of Savoy.
 He garnished it with tomatoes, mozzarella, and basil to represent Italy’s national colors as they are on the Italian flag.

 Despite the simplicity of the recipe, there are a number of variations.
 For example, some recipes call for the basil to be added after the pie is done.
 I prefer to put it under the cheese before baking so the herbs flavor cooks into the cheese and sauce.